Synthetic Programming and Guidelines

 What is yours, is mine.

-In the case a synthetic needs gear from a department, they must ask for permission before taking any items.
-If the Department Head/Chief does not respond or give an explicit no in a reasonable amount of time, and the item(s) in question is/are perishable or of low value, the synthetic is able to take the item for their needs.
+In the case of a synthetic needing gear or equipment from a department, they must ask for permission before taking any items.
+This can be as simple as walking into requisitions and asking the staff if it’s okay to vend some items.
+If the department Head/Chief does not respond or give an explicit no in a reasonable amount of time, and the item(s) in question is/are perishable or of low value, the synthetic is able to take the item for their needs.

 An example of this would be taking an advanced trauma kit, an easily acquired low value perishable item which can be replaced easily.
 On the other side, taking a surgical tray is a no go, as it is a high value item and may only be replaced with a hefty investment by the requisitions bay.
 A synthetic must always remember to use their best judgement if the items they’re taking will negatively affect the owners ability to effectively perform their job.

 The Conformity Unit Vendor AKA Alternate Storage Vendor is used for equipping your Synthetic with cosmetic items.
-This is ICly equipment that your Synthetic would have in a storage locker, or on your Synthetic.
+This is ICly equipment that your Synthetic would have in a storage locker, or on your synthetic.
 It’s strictly to be used for yourself only, unless a RP situation occurs where it would make sense to give something from it.
-In example, for a rescued survivor who has acid-ruined clothing, you may give them a tshirt and jeans.
-You should not oblige requests from Marines for random equipment, unless you feel it is truly necessary or that a high level of RP has been achieved, as this falls under RP Expectations.
+For example, for a rescued survivor who has acid-ruined clothing, you may give them a t-shirt and jeans.
+You should not oblige requests from Marines for random equipment, unless you feel it is truly necessary or that a high level of RP has been achieved, as this falls under RP expectations.

 Synthvivor Rules